phaethonp/we-ai/readme.md

 <br><br><br>

 # 4. Build powerful applications over your data <br>
-Build Services you can not find anywhere else: Forecasting, predictive modelling, advanced analytics. <br><br>
+Build Services you can not find anywhere else: Forecasting, predictive modelling, advanced analytics.
+<br><br>

 # 5. Deploy Domain-Specific, Privately-Owned AI Models Tailored for Your Organization<br>
-Integrate AI models built on your data warehouse to process, analyze, and make predictions based on the available data.<br>
+Integrate AI models built on your data warehouse to process, analyze, and make predictions based on the available data.
+<br><br><br>

 # 6. The AI Project Hub.
 What it is and why it matters
-Upon complete deployment, this AI hub empowers you to incorporate various services from multiple stakeholders, capture their operational data, and subsequently offer services that elucidate ways to enhance efficiency, consolidate resources among various parties, or improve the asset's performance.<br><br>
+Upon complete deployment, this AI hub empowers you to incorporate various services from multiple stakeholders, capture their operational data, and subsequently offer services that elucidate ways to enhance efficiency, consolidate resources among various parties, or improve the asset's performance.
+<br><br><br>

 # What we bring to the table:<br>
 **AI expertise** combined with our **Architecture and Construction industry Professional Experience**
+<br><br><br>

 # Proposed Collaboration:<br>
 We propose a collaboration where our team acts as an outsourced AI development arm for your company.
 In this capacity, we can:<br>
 1. Customize the AI Framework: Work closely with you to adapt our AI framework to your specific needs and objectives.
 2. Provide Access to Innovative Technology: Grant you access to cutting-edge AI technology that can be integrated into your operations.
+<br><br><br>
 ### Where we are in our development phase:<br>
 1.Our framework is now operational on various cloud providers such as AWS services.<br>
 2.We are currently in the phase of testing our APIs.<br>
 3.A successful proof of concept has been completed.<br>
-4.We are now prepared to transition into production development.<br>
+4.We are now prepared to transition into production development.
+<br><br><br>
 ### We are seeking a strategic partnership
 We are currently seeking strategic partnerships to boost our growth and discover more uses for our technology.
 We foresee that such cooperation will promote joint growth and enable us to adapt our solution to industry-specific requirements.<br><br>

-<br><br>
+<br><br><br>

 # we-ai framework
 **WE-AI framework design**